tournament-js/wrappers/api.md

 ````

 ### $.defer(f) :: g
-Shortcut for `delay` with zero timeout, deferring the function call
+Shortcut for `delay` with zero timeout, which defers the function call
 until the current call stack has cleared.

 ### $.debounce(f, wait [, leading]) :: g
-Creates and returns a [debounced](http://en.wikipedia.com/debounce)
+Creates and returns a [debounced](http://en.wiktionary.org/wiki/debounce)
 version of the passed function that will postpone execution until wait
 milliseconds have elapsed since the last invocation.
 Useful for implementing behavior that should only happen after the input